 If you prefer to eat off the resort premises, there are several great restaurants withing walking distance (Sunshine Grill and Agua were two favorites).
 A large supermarket is about a ten minute walk as well.
 This was very convenient for stocking up the hotel fridge with cheap snacks and beverages.

 Although there were a few other couples at the resort, I would say families dominated.
-At least during our stay, it was petty quiet and mellow- no children screaming and running the hallways unsupervised.
+At least during our stay, it was pretty quiet and mellow- no children screaming and running the hallways unsupervised.
 Perhaps the SPG Kids Pass program and Westin Kids Club tuckered them out.
 A convention group was checking in the day we were leaving so I’m not sure if that would change the vibe of the place though.

 Overall, we really enjoyed our stay at The Westin Grand Cayman Seven Mile Beach Resort & Spa and would not hesitate to return.
 Although the room wasn’t the most updated, the staff and location definitely made this a winner for us.